The Solo 401(k) contribution limit will increase in 2020, allowing employees to contribute significantly more than they did in 2019.

 The Solo 401(k) Profit Sharing Contribution is also known as the Employer Contribution.
 For 2020, you can make a contribution of $37,500 whether you are under or over 50 years old.
 Unlike the employee deferral contribution, which is a dollar-for-dollar contribution, the solo 401(k) plan employer contribution is based on a percentage of the income.

 Your spouse can participate in the Solo 401(k) Plan if he/she earns compensation from the business.
 He or she can make separate and equal contributions.
 This increases the annual contribution to $114,000 (under 50) or $127,000 (over 50) that a couple can make for 2020.

 If you are over age 50, you are eligible to make catch-up contributions, which will allow you to claim significant tax deductions on your annual tax bill.
 Catch-up contributions are beneficial for individuals who are slightly behind on building their retirement nest egg.

 As soon as you turn 50, it’s important to make financial adjustments in order to reach the maximum and save as much as the government permits.

 If you generate self-employment or you are a sole-proprietor, you can establish the Solo 401(k) plan and make even higher contributions.
 The high contribution limits of the Solo 401(k) make it an attractive retirement vehicle for individuals who started saving for retirement late in the game.

 You can find this information in greater detail in Notice 2019-59 or the IRS News Release.

 Did you know?

-The Solo 401k plan is the most popular retirement plan for the self-employed and can help you save for retirement by contributing as both the employer and employee, allowing for greater savings.
-You can invest in a wide range of options, traditional and alternative.
+The Solo 401k plan is the most popular retirement plan for the self-employed and can help you save for retirement by contributing as both the employer and employee, which allows for greater savings.
+You can invest in a wide range of assets, both traditional and alternative.
 The Solo 401(k) plan provides many benefits to individuals who are eligible for the plan, including the ability to make higher contributions.